KaterinaLupacheva/ramonak.io/content/posts/2020-04-08--React-progress-bar.md

 export default ProgressBar;
 ```

-Basically, the component consists of the two parts:
+Basically, the component consists of two parts:

 1. the main parent div container - represents the whole bar
 2. the child div -  completed part of the bar with the span which will show the completed percentage number.